 In the Advanced Workshop, first and foremost, Andrew continues to work with students to develop their facility with the skills and principles presented in the Essentials Workshop.
-Students are admitted to the Advanced class not because they have necessarily reached a particular benchmark or level of skill in their acting but because they have achieved some comprehension of the approach taught in the Essentials Workshop.
+Students are admitted to the Advanced class based both on their level of skill in their acting and on their comprehension of the approach taught in the Essentials Workshop.

 The Advanced Workshop affords highly dedicated students of acting who share a way of working the opportunity to work together and be challenged by rich, demanding dramatic works.
 Class size is limited to eight students.
 Students are required to enroll six to eight weeks in advance, so that scene assignments can be made and students can begin rehearsing their scenes, so that they can be brought into class in a greater state of readiness than is often possible in the Essentials Workshop.